winitzki/scall/tutorial/programming_dhall.md

 For the greatest fixpoints, `T` has the form `T = Exists ( ...
 F x (Exists ...))`.
 For the least fixpoints, `T` has the form `T = ∀x( ...
 F x (∀y ...))`.

-Our goal is to show that the types `T` are given by the formulas we started with:
+Our goal is to derive the type formulas we started with:

 ```dhall
 -- For the greatest fixpoints: